jsnal/ramen/README.md

 The install script supports the following install profiles.

 ```
-allInstalls       configuration files for desktop and terminal
+all        Installs configuration files for desktop and terminal
-desktopInstalls   just configuration files for desktop
+desktop    Installs just configuration files for desktop
-terminalInstalls  just configuration files for terminal
+terminal   Installs just configuration files for terminal
 ```

 ### Local Configuration

-You can override some default configuration in `~/.zshrc.local`
+You can override some default configuration in `~/.zsh/.zshrc.local`

 ```
 # removes some unnecessary vim plugins